April 25, 2023 / by Margarita Núñez Estimated read time: 11 minutes

 - A publish status of "published" means that pages will be live.

 - As a multi-language group.
-This means the translated pages are linked to the master page and form a language group.
+This means the translated pages are linked to the master page and form a group.
 It will be displayed like this on your HubSpot platform:

 - Or pages saved as a separate document.
 This means that the translated pages are stored as siblings, and the language code appended to their internal page name differentiates the individual translations.
 It will be displayed like this on your HubSpot platform: